 Senator Cruz: So I think the question of reservations - we enter treaties all the time.

 Other countries enter treaties all the time.
 When they make reservations, that is part of the treaty-making power.
 You are right that on the face of this, this reservation does not alter the underlying terrain.
 In many ways, it is an implicit reservation of every treaty we sign that it is pursuant to the Constitution.
-At the same time, I would say it is an implicit reservation of every that makes a treaty with us that they are going to act pursuant to the Constitution.

-So I have no interest in undermining Article V. I am a co-sponsor with Senator Kaine of his legislation to reassert NATO's role and centrality.
+At the same time, I would say it is an implicit reservation of every country that makes a treaty with us that they are going to act pursuant to the his legislation to reassert NATO's role and centrality.
 I believe in that.
 I think Article V is significant, but I also think this is relevant here because the American people are hesitant to send our sons and daughters into harm's way.
 As they read about the expansion of NATO, the concern some understandably have is, are we undertaking an obligation to engage in active combat with our enemies?